 It’s essential for us all to be on the same page.
 As long as our objectives and key results are clear, precise, and easy to understand, the company will be moving forward.
-Everyone here is brilliant in their own unique way, have qualities that nobody else has, therefore, to get the best results it is important to combine our strongest suits and stay focused.
-Hostinger’s corporate culture is about working united, towards one clear goal.
-By taking the responsibility to do our best at all times, we identify and contribute where it is needed the most.
+Everyone here is brilliant in their own unique way and has qualities that nobody else has.
+Therefore, to get the best results, it is important to combine our strongest suits and stay focused.
+Hostinger’s corporate culture is about working united towards a clear goal.
+By taking the responsibility to do our best at all times, we identify and contribute to the next necessary step.

 With the understanding that all our decisions are reversible, we are not scared to experiment.
 If you’re not fast, your competitors will be!
-Technology is something that constantly moves and constant innovation is necessary.
-The faster you’re able to learn and adapt, the faster the company grows.
-It’s better to have tried and failed, than not to have tried at all.
+Technology is something that constantly changes, and innovation is necessary.
+The faster you’re able to learn and adapt, the faster the company will grow.
+It’s better to have tried and failed than not to have tried at all.

 “While compliments are appreciated, the critique is what turns you from good to great.” – Arnas Kazlauskas, Customer Success Academy

 Everyone here is a pro.
 We value the knowledge in every one of us and understand the importance of feedback.
-Only with trust and constructive criticism you can move forward as a professional.
+Only with trust and constructive criticism can you move forward as a professional.
 Everyone’s opinion is important and is encouraged to be said out loud.
-We foster a “there is no stupid questions” environment, this way building up trust in the company.
+We foster a “there are no stupid questions” environment, building up trust in the company.

-“Every individual, entry level to executives, need to work effectively as every individual performance is impacting the whole team.” – Ade Syah Lubis, Hostinger Indonesia Director
+“Every individual, from entry-level employees to executives, needs to work effectively as everyone’s performance impacts the whole team.” – Ade Syah Lubis, Hostinger Indonesia Director

 We dive deep before any decision is made.
-Everyone at Hostinger is used to doing whatever is needed to succeed, no matter the job description.
-We are an open source company and all data is available to everyone in order to make the right decision.
+Everyone at Hostinger is used to doing whatever is necessary to succeed, no matter the job description.
+We are an open-source company and all the data is available to everyone in order to make the right decision.
 Here, we base our decisions on facts and if they differ from reality, we dig even deeper.

 Discuss, Agree/Disagree, Commit

-Hostinger has over 200 employees world wide.
-At times, it is hard to keep up with all the changes at the company, but everyone is always welcome to express their opinion towards everything.
+Hostinger has over 200 employees worldwide.
+At times, it is hard to keep up with the changes at the company, but everyone is always welcome to express their opinion towards anything.
 We disagree in the manner of constructive criticism.
-We share different views and the eventually commit to one decision.
-Once we do so, everyone in the company is entirely committed to delivering their best towards one goal.
+We share different views and eventually commit to a decision.
+Once we do, everyone in the company is entirely committed to delivering their best towards one goal.